virmundi/NewDataForManagers/documentstorage.md

 # Document Storage

-When developers in the OO world work with traditional databases, they will often load the data into objects.
-The objects model the problem at a domain level.
+When developers in the OO world work with traditional databases, they will often load the data into domain objects.
+Object trees can have complex aggregates of data like a `Person` with a list of `Address`.
 The database models the problem in a normalized, relational way.
 The interaction between the two layers doesn't quite fit.
 This is called the *object-relational impedance mismatch*[^oo_rel_mismatch].

 At the same time, code is more flexible than a relational database.
 To add a field to an object normally requires just typing in the field and auto-generating the accessors.
 A database requires tables to be created, altered and migrated.
 Great tools like the Hibernate family or Rails mitigate the issue, but the team must plan and execute migrations.
-Document Storage seeks to bring that ease of change into the database world.
+Document Storage seeks to bring ease of code changes to the database.

 ## Architecture
 The heart of a document store is the idea of a document.
 A document is simply a holder of one or more key-value pairs.
 What makes documents distinct from a K-V storage is that the datastore knows how to interact with a document structure.
 Unlike a K-V store, the database knows what structure a given document has.
 It knows document fields.
 As such you can query against them.